remedyhealth/flask-lambda/README.rst

     if __name__ == '__main__':
         app.run(debug=True)

-You can access the original input event on Flask application context:
+You can access the original input event on the Flask request context:

 .. code-block:: python